 mobilizing and allocating resources, prototyping,

-securing buy-ins, mitigating risks, executing,
+securing buy-ins, mitigating risks, executing and

-Learn the step-by-step techniques and behaviors to
+Step-by-step techniques and behaviors to

-i.e., increase your organizations speed and capacity
+i.e., increase your teams speed and capacity

 to seamlessly create superior durable and effective physical

 and digital products or services, processes, policies,

 that led to best practices at small and large firms

 These competencies and tools are vital to compete globally,